 Being in a relationship that you hope will lead to something long-term can be both exciting and nerve-wracking.
 When you think you've found "The One," you're going to do all you can to make sure they're really it.
 Sometimes, that can unfortunately lead to a little bit of overanalyzing and overthinking on your part.
 When

-Dr. Kathryn Smerling, marriage and family psychologist, tells Bustle.
+Dr. Kathryn Smerling, PhD, LCSW, a marriage and family psychologist, tells Bustle.
 "The key is distinguishing when it’s a once-in-a-while occurrence from when it’s becoming a serious problem and can shatter even the strongest relationships."

 overthinking can do more harm than good.
 In fact, too much overanalyzing can cause anxiety in your relationship.
 "A perfect example is when the overthinker starts to create scenarios in [their] own mind and they base their actions on events that haven’t happened yet," she says.

 the possibility of cheating is only going to create an insecure attachment.
 "You’re not going to be able to be attuned to your partner if you’re constantly worried, looking over your shoulder, and checking their phone," she says.
 "When you’re anxious and overthinking, you’re not in the moment, so you’re not able to truly enjoy time with your partner.
 And if you’re not present, how can you possibly grow in your relationship?"

 Overthinking in your relationship happens.
 Sometimes, you may not even realize you're doing it.
 So here are some ways you may be overthinking your relationship too much and effective ways to stop it, according to experts.

-1You Spend A Lot Of Time Picking The Right Words To Text
+You Spend A Lot Of Time Picking The Right Words To Text

 Should I lead with "Hey," "Hi" or "Hello"?
 Is the kissy face emoji too much?
 I want to seem casual, but still super into them.
 Should I straight up ask them out or just hint that I'm interested in seeing them again?

-If you ever spent a long time going back and forth with yourself over what you're going to text them, you might be overthinking things.
-And if you ever spent half an hour trying to decode a simple text from them to find some sort of hidden meaning, you could be overanalyzing in that respect too.
+text your partner, you might be overthinking things.
+And if you ever spent half an hour trying to decode a simple text from them to find some sort of hidden meaning, you could be overanalyzing in that respect, too.

-"I find that a lot of people who are looking for a more serious relationship often times overthink connection with someone way too early," Melissa Divaris Thompson, LMFT, tells Bustle.
+therapist Melissa Divaris Thompson, LMFT, tells Bustle.
 "It’s totally normal to be excited and anxious about a new potential relationship but overthinking can also lead to its distraction."

 So take your time getting to know them by talking to them, and try not to focus too much on things that don't really matter.
 Don't let texts control how your day is going to go.
 "Slowing things down and allowing yourself to balance your life and this new person will help you not overthink it," Divaris says.

-2You're Always Asking Others For Advice On The Same
+You're Always Asking Others For Advice On The Same

 Anna Osborn, MA, LPCC, LMFT, tells Bustle.
-When you've been hurt in a previous relationships (or hurt in the existing relationship), it makes it harder to trust what's right in front of you.
+When you've been hurt in a previous relationship (or hurt in the existing relationship), it makes it harder to trust what's right in front of you.
 "You will tend to overthink in order to manage the fear or anxiety that comes up when trying to trust your partner," Osborn says.
 But this behavior harms relationships because "it creates a continual pull back into the past."
 In short, it keeps you feeling stuck.

 hurt or insecurity.
 So if you find yourself asking for advice about this over and over again, that may be a sign you're overthinking too much.
 "Stop asking everyone for advice," Osborn says.
 "Instead, use some time to pause and evaluate how you actually feel."
 Maybe things aren't as bad as you think.

 You Always Have A "What If" To Worry About

-South Florida Introductions tells Bustle.
+South Florida Introductions, tells Bustle.
 "One is the controller personality that pretty much overthinks everything.
 They want to prepare for the negative and tend to overthink," Aschfort says.
 "The other is the individual who leans towards insecurity.
 When you're insecure, your mind will always take you to the negative side of a situation."

 Regardless of which type you tend to be, overthinkers have the ability to instantly find alternative possibilities to reality.
-In other words, you've probably thought of all the different kind of "What If" scenarios you can possibly think of.
+In other words, you've probably thought of all the different kind of "what If" scenarios you can possibly think of.

 If you want to break out the cycle, Osborn suggests to set a boundary of time around how long you'll dissect the aspect of the relationship you're overthinking.
 Use a timer if you have to.
 "Slow down," she says.
 "Really become aware of how often you're turning assumptions into facts about your relationship."
 It's important to use that time to evaluate both what can go wrong and what can also go really right.

-4You Never Really Trust The Things That Are Happening In The Present
+You Never Really Trust The Things That Are Happening In The Present

-"I want to stress here that overthinking does not happen to every person," Xanet Pailet, Sex and Intimacy Coach, tells Bustle.
+Xanet Pailet, a sex and intimacy coach, tells Bustle.
 "However there are certain individuals who definitely have the overthinking tendency, which can be quite harmful to the success of the relationship."

 According to Pailet, people who overthink don't typically trust that what they see and experience is the whole truth.
 There's always this underlying anxiety and questioning about whether your partner really wants you like they say they do.

 Something that can help is to remember to stay grounded, Pailet says.
 "Grounding helps you stay in the present and will reduce the anxiety and tendency to allow your thoughts to spin," Pailet says.
 This way, you remind yourself to

 Your Mind Is Always In The Future

 If you're constantly worrying about what your relationship will be like two months from now or what you two are going to be doing for Christmas, you may be overthinking your relationship too much.
 "Focus on the present," couples therapist,

-6You're Always Wondering What Your Partner Really Thinks Of You
+You're Always Wondering What Your Partner Really Thinks Of You

-trust their intuition around the emotions they’re feeling within the relationship," Emmy Brunner, psychotherapist, and CEO of The Recover Clinic, tells Bustle.
+trust their intuition around the emotions they’re feeling within the relationship," Emmy Brunner, psychotherapist and CEO of The Recover Clinic, tells Bustle.
 "As such, they engage in a cycle of overanalyzing situations because they haven’t learned to tune in and trust their emotional signals."

 partner really loves you, looking for outside validation may create more worry.
 "Consequently, they will seek out reasons to validate their insecurity, such as constructing scenarios without proof merely to justify their emotions — indicative of a self-fulfilling prophecy," Brunner says.